-Kathleen Smith Professor of Mathematics R. Howell (chair), Professors M. Asher, W. Iba, D. Hunter, E. Noell, C. R. Rosentrater Associate Professors E. Manlapig, D. Patterson Assistant Professor M. van der Walt Instructor Coby Harmon
+Kathleen Smith Chair of the Natural & Behavioral Sciences, Professor of Mathematics R. Howell (chair), Professors M. Asher, D. Hunter, E. Noell, D. Patterson Associate Professor E. Manlapig Assistant Professors A. Aboud, M. van der Walt Instructor C. Harmon

 Description of the Major.
 The quantity and scale of available data is changing the way that decisions are being made.
 The ability to apply mathematical, economic, and computer science perspectives to data is becoming ever more important.
 The Data Analytics major brings together foundational courses from mathematics, computer science, and economics and business.
 These courses and experiences provide a student with a rigorous and flexible set of tools for storing, transforming, and drawing meaning from data.